sydney72380/DKL/README.md

 # Overview
 This repo contains the PyTorch implementation of DKL, described in the paper "Dual Knowledge Distillation Framework with Class-Adaptive Temperature and TopK Feature Perturbation for Few-Shot Prompt Learning".
-Due to the paper has not been accepted by any journal yet, we are not able to release the related source code for now, but only the pretrained models.
-We will continue to release the related source code after the paper has been accepted by a journal.
+Due to the paper has not been accepted yet, we currently only release the test code and our trained models.
+The complete source code will be made available after the paper is accepted.

 # Installation